top of page

 Why These Resources are Free

 I know what it's like to overcome multiple hardships.
 So I've put these resources together in the hope it helps make your life easier.
-If you're able to succeed as families, your children are more likely to flourish too.
+Because if you're able to succeed as parents, your children are more likely to succeed too.
+Your family is more likely to flourish.
+And the ripple effect is, the more families that flourish, the stronger our society becomes.
+I selfishly want to live in a society where people feel successful.
+Because those who feel successful are less likely to erode our society from within.
+E.g. our drug pushers, thieves, thugs, bullies, etc.

-And it can also be hard to have very little money and live in fear of what will happen next.
-So I've shared what worked for me, in the hope you can find something that might assist you.
+But on an even more fundamental level, it can also be hard to have very little money and live in fear of what will happen next.
+So I've shared what worked for me, in the hope you can find something to help you feel more confident.

 Learning from others built a bridge to a better life, for both me, and my children.
 I hope it can for you.

-Thank you: Miss Jones: For being kind, interesting and inspiring.
+Miss Jones: For being kind and inspiring.
 I wanted to be just like you

 Chris: For teaching me about style